daroczisandor/URL-Shortener-in-Python-Flask/README.md

 - Language: Python
 - Framework: Flask
 - IDE: PyCharm
+- Created on Windows

 ### Setup

+The setup instructions are for Windows OS.

 1. Navigate to the directory of the downloaded project
 2. Make sure Python is installed (version >= 3.7.4)